yochaigal/cairn/wip/2e/how-does-variable-diffiuctly-work.md

 ## Principles for Variable Difficulty

-- Be transparent with players.
-This doesn't mean revealing all of the world's secrets, but provide each player with the maximum information their character might have.
-- Avoid requiring a dice roll whenever possible.
-If a PC can solve a problem using purely narrative components, _do not ask for a roll_.
-- Create situations that emphasize non-mechanical solution.
+- Create situations that emphasize non-mechanical solutions.
 A problem is more interesting when key to solving it can be understood purely within the fiction.
 - Reward thinking outside the box.
 This may be a simple mitigation of risk, a new piece of knowledge, character Growth, and more.
-- Replace multiple dice rolls with a single dice throw.
-Simplifying results to a single roll can increase tension while maximizing player input.
 - Extend positive outcomes according to effort.
 If the PCs worked really hard to make something succeed despite the danger, enhance the result to match their trouble.
-- Fictional consequences should triumph over purely mechanical effects.
-Results that exist purely within the rules are usually hollow, and lack the potential of any in-world impact.
+- Emphasize fictional consequences rather than mechanical buffs.
+Purely mechanical rewards usually hollow and lack the potential of in-world benefits.
-- The outcome of a Save need not be a simple binary.
-You can tailor the results based on the totality of input: the effort, forethought, resources, and skill that went into the roll.
-- Feel free to say "no," but remember to offer an alternative.
-If the party cannot proceed due to circumstances beyond their control, give them another option to consider.
-- Death should always be a choice.
-If the risk is so great that the outcome might be fatal, make sure the player understands what they're getting into.
-- In order for agency to exist, there _must_ be multiple viable options that the PCs can choose from.
-The more choices, the more interesting the situation becomes.
 - Many dangers can be mitigated or extinguished given time, effort, and skill.
 If there is no real risk, just skip the roll!

-## Pressing the Advantage
+## Creating an Advantage

 > Freya is facing off against a Wood Troll after being separated from the rest of the party.
 Pinned between the creature and a cave wall, she has no choice but to engage in direct combat.
 She has already passed her initial DEX save and thus gets to attack before her opponent.